Raphiiko/OyasumiVR/README.md

 This means that any Oculus controller is unlikely to work, and SlimeVR trackers are unsupported unless they implement this functionality in their [OpenVR driver](https://github.com/SlimeVR/SlimeVR-OpenVR-Driver).

 *(\*) Tundra trackers have very delayed reporting of battery levels and charging status.
 This means that while automations will still work, they will be very delayed (minutes in the double digits), unless Tundra fixes this in their tracker firmware. (https://forum.tundra-labs.com/t/firmware-issues/746)*

+### GPU Automations

+Currently, only NVIDIA cards are supported for setting power limits.
+AMD and Intel cards are not yet supported.

 ## Development